Twin Cities Metro Housing Market Statistics April 2018

 - new listings down -10.6

 Please remember that these statistics are for the Twin Cities region.
 Since real estate is hyper-local, the numbers for any particular community may be different.
-If you want data on any city in the metro, you can find it on the Minneapolis Association of Realtors website.

 The market indicates it is a great time to sell and buy real estate.
 Even with the challenges you may face as a buyer, the value of housing continues to increase, and the market remains healthy for the foreseeable future.
-Interest rates are rising but still historically a good value.
+Interest rates are rising but still historically a good deal.

 *Market data source Minneapolis Area Association of Realtors.